Holy Smokes reaches its one-year anniversary

 |Downloads:

-This work, Holy Smokes reaches its one-year anniversary [Image 4 of 4], by Amn Mary Murray, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Holy Smokes reaches its one-year anniversary, by Amn Mary Murray, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.